Blendify/blender-manual/blender_docs/manual/addons/interface/context_menu.rst

 .. note::

-   If you have trouble accessing the add-on in the interface: in :menuselection:`Preferences --> Keymaps --> Spacebar Action`, you may need to set it to *Tools* and save your preferences.
+   If you have trouble accessing the add-on in the interface:
+   You may need to set the :menuselection:`Preferences --> Keymaps --> Spacebar Action` to *Tools* and save your preferences.

 .. container:: lead

    .. clear

 .. admonition:: Reference
    :class: refbox